disinfo-zone/The-Info-Web/20 - ORGANIZATIONS/GOVERNMENT/USA/Fort Meade.md

 updated: 2025-07-22
 title: Fort Meade
 tags:
+  - Organization
+  - Government
+  - Military
-  - location
+  - Intelligence
-  - military
+  - USA
-  - intelligence
+  - Maryland
 description: Fort George G. Meade is a United States Army installation in Maryland, serving as a key center for intelligence and security operations, and a primary location for the Stargate Project.
 ---
 [[Fort Meade]] (officially Fort George G. Meade) is a United States Army installation located in Maryland, approximately twenty-five miles northeast of Washington, D.C.
 It is a sprawling, town-like base that houses, among other things, the [[NSA]], the U.S. First Army, and a part of the Army's [[United States Army Intelligence and Security Command|Intelligence and Security Command]] (INSCOM).[^1]